 - Peer review, mentoring or shadowing

 - Online learning including engagement in discussion forums and blogs

-- Teachers and trainers talk about what constitutes CPD
+Watch our video about teachers and trainers talking about what constitutes CPD for them.

 Recording your CPD